matthias-pichler/eversports-fullstack-interview/README.md

 - list memberships also returns `id`, `uuid`, `assignedBy` undocumented properties
 - `assignedBy` is not set in create membership
 - `billingInterval` in `Membership` can also be `weekly` but is not allowed in create membership
+- `billingPeriods` with a monthly interval is not correctly checked for the minimum of 6 months

+## 🤔 Assumptions

+- as seen in the data `validUntil` & `validFrom` in `Membership` are dates and not datetimes
+- as seen in the data `start` & `end` in `MembershipPeriod` are dates and not datetimes

 ## 🗒️ Notes